I´m Already Registered!! Maybe I just need to login???

 Join Lynda Faires as she takes Crazy Quilting to a whole new level with beautiful fabrics and machine stitches.
 Using Dupioni silk, Lynda shares her method for avoiding awkward corners or Y-seams when creating a crazy patchwork block.
-The magic happens when luscious threads, Rick Rack, and ribbons are combined along with machine stitches to create interest and depth.
+The magic happens when luscious threads, ric-rac, and ribbons are combined along with machine stitches to create interest and depth.
 Lynda says the results are simply stunning and achievable by any quilter.

 Also in this show, Alex takes the guesswork out of selecting fabrics by using a color wheel tool.

 From Chapter Two:

-After a career as a professor in the field of Spectroscopy, Lynda returned to her love of quilting in 1990.
-She learned to sew from her mother and has always found it to be an enjoyable, fun and great way to express in life.
+After a career as a professor in the field of Spectroscopy, Lynda Faires returned to her love of quilting in 1990.
+She learned to sew from her mother and has always found it to be an enjoyable, fun, and great way to express in life.
 Lynda loves including computerized stitches in her work as it harkens back to the scientific and exacting work of her former career.
 She also loves using silk as the base fabric, due to its luscious radiance.
 We look at her quilts.